weissi/UTF8String/README.md

 ## Set up

-### 1. Install a recent trunk development toolchain
+### 1. Install a recent trunk development toolchain (master)

-Download and install one from [swift.org](https://swift.org/download/#snapshots).
-Choose "Trunk Development (master)"

 This package was developed using the Xcode-10 beta.
+It uses shims and other functionality that's recently been committed to master but is not on a release branch yet, so download a recent toolchain:

+Download and install a toolchain from [swift.org](https://swift.org/download/#snapshots).
+Choose "Trunk Development (master)".

 ### 2. Clone the repos